lkozak90/hs-local-env/README.md

 ---

-This boilerplate is based on the [Hubspot Local Development Boilerplate](https://designers.hubspot.com/docs/tools/local-development).
-The added packages are selected by Linsey Brander & Teun Rutten.
+This boilerplate is based on the [Hubspot Local Development Boilerplate](https://designers.hubspot.com/docs/tools/local-development) and [Local environment](https://github.com/teunrutten/hubspot-boilerplate) created by Linsey Brander & Teun Rutten.

 ## About

 ---

-This is a starter pack for developing Hubspot projects.
-The project structure is:
+This is a local environemnt starter pack for developing HubSpot Themes or Standard Templates.
+The repository structure is:

 - `/src` folder for all your source files,
-- `/dist` folder that is synced with Hubspot.
+- `/dist` folder that is synced with HubSpot and used for production,
-- `/dev` folder used for live preview
+- `/dev` folder for live preview and development

 ### Features